Minnesota Law Public Interest Residency Program

 How do I apply for the Minnesota Law Public Interest Residency Program?

-Applications are due in early February, with the 2018 date to be determined.
+Applications are due in early February each year.
 The application is posted on Symplicity.
 Students can apply for one or more partner organizations through one application.
 They will be asked to provide: (1) resume; (2) cover letter; (3) unofficial transcript; (4) personal statement; (5) list of references; (6) writing sample; and (7) interest form.

 What is the selection process?

 A faculty committee will review and approve applicants to be considered by the partner organizations.
 The partner organization then will review each candidate’s application and schedule interviews with students.
 The student then will have a set period of time to accept the offer.
 If a student receives more than one offer from a partner organization, the student will have the option to choose the preferred placement.
-The timeline for the selection process is set forth below, with specific data TBA for the Class of 2019:
+The timeline for the selection process is set forth below:

 |Mid-December||Program application opens in Symplicity|